Skip to content

 Traditional scheduling of male programs during prime time needs to be a practice of the past.

-Numerous stories and recommendations were provided during the Inquiry into Women and Girls in Sport and Active Recreation consultation process that provided good practice examples of sports and active recreation clubs that have enabled female and male programs to run parallel and to alternate prime
+Numerous stories and recommendations were provided during the Inquiry into Women and Girls in Sport and Active Recreation consultation process that provided good practice examples of sports and active recreation clubs that have enabled female and male programs to run parallel and to alternate prime time during competitions and training.

 The following will assist in providing gender equality through scheduling: